Prognathodon: Skull

 Prognathodon is noted as having a very robust skull.
 The skull also shows adaptations towards a very powerful jaw musculature.
 The ratio between the length of the supratemporal fenestra and the total length of the skull has previously been used as an improvised measurement for mosasaur bite force, and is relatively high in Prognathodon (0.22 in P. overtoni and P. saturator) compared to other genera, such as Mosasaurus (0.19 in M. hoffmannii).
+In 1998, Kase and colleagues estimated that P. overtoni had an anterior bite force of 6346–9127 N and a posterior bite force of 7630–10974 N.

 The quadrates of Prognathodon, similarly to the genus Globidens, have fused suprastapedial and infrastapedial processes, which is possibly an adaptation to counteract the strong forces experienced by the bone during biting.
-Stong jaw musculature combined with a relatively short and tall dentary would have resulted in a very powerful bite.
+Strong jaw musculature combined with a relatively short and tall dentary would have resulted in a very powerful bite.

 The skull of the type specimen of Prognathodon saturator is nearly complete, only lacking the anterior portion of the premaxilla and the dentaries.
 Though most of the anterior marginal teeth are missing, the inclination of the preserved roots suggest that P. saturator had procumbent teeth, a trait also seen in P. solvayi.
 The dorsal margin of the dentary is concave, whilst the ventral margin of the maxilla is slightly convex.
 The marginal teeth are massive, smooth and rounded as opposed to most other mosasaur teeth, which are typically facetted and laterally compressed.
 The mandible of P. saturator is very tall and massive, even more so than in other members of the genus.
 This is matched by the also massive pterygoid and various other portions of the skull, such as the temporal region and the braincase, which are all stout compared to other species in the genus.